Why It Works

 - Toasted sugar reduces sweetness while adding complexity.

-- Stirring and scraping prevents the milk solids from over-cooking.
+- Stirring and scraping prevent the milk solids from over-cooking.

 - Avoiding acidic ingredients will prevent the milk from curdling.

-Reprinted from BraveTart: Iconic American Desserts with permission from W. W. Norton.
+Reprinted from BraveTart: Iconic American Desserts at Amazon with permission from W. W. Norton.

 Combine milk, cream, sugar, salt, and vanilla bean or cinnamon (if using) in a 5-quart stainless steel saucier.
 If you have a scale, weigh the pot and ingredients together so you can digitally track the reduction.
 Place over medium heat, stirring occasionally with a heat-resistant spatula, until the milk begins to simmer, about 12 minutes.